-In Figure 7 the simulation of the Nitschke-Pagel [16] experiment is depicted.
+In Figure 5 (left) the simulation results of the Nitschke-Pagel [16] experiment is depicted.
 In this bead on plate example, a weld torch is moved along the middle of a steel block.
-Filler material is not present.
-In this case experimental and numerical data for the residual stresses in the structure is available in [17] and can be compared with simulation results of LS-DYNA using the new formulation MAT_GENERALIZED_PHASECHANGE.
+Experimental and numerical data for the residual stresses in the structure is available in [17] and can be compared with simulation results of LS-DYNA using the new formulation MAT_GENERALIZED_PHASECHANGE.

-The residual stresses are shown in Figure 8.
-Along a line on the surface of the structure, see Figure 8 (left), stress data can be used for quantitative comparison with measurements from [16].
+The residual stresses are shown in Figure 5.
+Along a line on the surface of the structure, stress data can be used for quantitative comparison with measurements from [16].
 The numerical approximation obtained with MAT_GENERALIZED_PHASECHANGE for both the longitudinal and the transversal component agree reasonably well with the literature data.
 The same investigation has been made for a specialized welding simulation code in [17].
 Although the material definitions and also the formulation for the equivalent heat source slightly differ between the two numerical models, there is a good agreement between the numerical results.